brandon-w1205/That-Little-Piggy/README.md

 ## Stretch Goals

+* Dash mechanic
 * Add images to characters/attacks to match with the story
 * Create static animation for boss and character
 * Add a background scene
 * Smooth the animations to make it feel more responsive

+## Possible Roadblocks

+* Getting stuck on creating a good window for the game
+* Creating a fluid movement and jumping mechanic (gravity included)
+* Spacing out my time and not procrastinating